 Many attribute the origin of the name to the hissing sound as its steam moves through the holes of the “kesskass” (steamer).

 Be sure not to miss this tasty and healthy dish when you come to Morocco.
 For vegetarians, there is a vegetarian version of Couscous with only legumes.
-Alternatively, you can try the “Tfaya” Couscous with caramelized onions and raisins, also a superb dish.
+Alternatively, you can try the “Tfaya” Couscous with caramelized onions and raisins, which is also a superb dish.

-You will find the soup of snails throughout the Morocco specially at the reigion of Atlas Mountains.
-In morocco this is also known as babbouche.
-The recipe of snail soup is also very simple just pick some snails from the backyard of from the market than put them in a bowl and dipped it in water and clean them thoroughly and again add water than add Salt Black Pepper, Garlic, Cumin, a piece of ginger to enhance the smell, Thyme, Lavender, Rosemary, Cinnamon Stick, Pomegranate Skin, Pennyroyal, Mint, Lemon Verbena, Bay Leaf, Chili Pepper, Sage, Galangal, Star Anise, Cardamom and Clove.
-Boil them for 3 hours and then serve it.
-Use tooth-picks to bring out snails from their shells.
+You will find the soup of snails throughout Morocco, especially in the region of the Atlas Mountains.
+In morocco, this is also known as Babouche.
+The recipe for snail soup is also straightforward pick some snails from the backyard or the market, then put them in a bowl and dip it in water and clean them thoroughly and again add water, then add Salt, Black Pepper, Garlic, Cumin, a piece of ginger to enhance the smell, Thyme, Lavender, Rosemary, Cinnamon Stick, Pomegranate Skin, Pennyroyal, Mint, Lemon Verbena, Bay Leaf, Chili Pepper, Sage, Galangal, Star Anise, Cardamom and Clove.
+Boil them for 3 hours and then serve them.
+Use toothpicks to bring out snails from their shells.